drashland/rhum/README.md

 Allows mocking of classes.
 You can also find out how many times a mock object's members are called.
 Once a class is mocked, all of its data members are made public.
 That means any protected property or method can be called without having to do any additional work.

+We know this may be different than what you are used to, but in Rhum, a mock:

+    * Registers calls they receive
+    * Helps verify behavior (e.g., verify that the e-mail service is called a number of times)

 ```typescript
 class Server {
   protected protected_property: string = "a protected property";